cabiste69/Guides/Hosting/How to host blazor on railway app/README.md

 - [Github](https://github.com) account
 - [Railway.app](https://railway.app?referralCode=V3mmKK) account
-- a cup of water (dehydration is bad)
+- A cup of water (stay hydrated)

 # 1. Prepare the C# project

-For this guide we're gonna be using [docker](https://www.docker.com/) and if you don't know what thatis or how to use it then don't worry since it's very easy.
+For this guide we're gonna be using [docker](https://www.docker.com/), if you don't know what that is or how to use it then don't worry since it's very easy.

 *Note: I'll be using my own Portfolio project as an example here*